infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 the [`expand_all_measures!`](@ref) function to expand all measures in a model, which simply applies the [`expand`](@ref) to all measures stored in the model.

-## Reduced Infinite Variables
+## Semi-Infinite Variables
-Expanding measures that cover a subset of infinite parameter dependencies present in an expression will introduce reduced infinite variables to the model.
+Expanding measures that cover a subset of infinite parameter dependencies present in an expression will introduce semi-infinite variables to the model.
 To see what this means, suppose we have an infinite variable that is parameterized by multiple infinite parameters defined as follows:
 ```jldoctest meas_basic